 E.F.
-(Enrieke) Damen (1989) is affiliated to the Protest Theological University in The Netherlands as a PhD researcher.
+(Enrieke) Damen (1989) is a PhD Researcher at the Protest Theological University in The Netherlands.
 She specializes in theological ethics and philosophy of religion.
-Her research is on the position of God or the transcendent in postmodern ethics.
-She enjoys teaching and telling stories.
+Her research focusses on the position of ethics in the work of John D. Caputo (1940) and Richard Kearney (1954), as both thinkers suggest a re-imagination or non-metaphysical return to God in which ethics plays a pivotal role.

 PhD research summary